Handa Island Puffins: How to Visit and What To See

 Once we’d had our fill of the birds, we headed back towards the landing beach.
 The next part of the trail took us along wooden board paths.

-Be careful here because the boards change level every now and again.
-So, you could easily trip if you are admiring the scenery instead of watching your footing.
+Be careful here because the boards change level periodically.
+You could easily trip if you are admiring the scenery instead of watching your footing.

 Yes, that was me.